Nusantara Blog

 The map also identifies extensive areas planned for sugarcane plantations (531,471 ha; yellow), intended to supply Indonesia’s emerging bioethanol industry and support efforts to reduce reliance on fossil fuels.

-In addition, 228,411 ha have been allocated for oil palm development to support the B50 biodiesel programme (orange), complementing existing palm oil plantations (260,482 ha) in the region and increasing the share of palm oil in Indonesia’s transport fuel mix. as well as 272,482 ha for livestock
+In addition, 228,411 ha have been allocated for oil palm development to support the B50 biodiesel programme (orange), complementing existing palm oil plantations (260,482 ha) in the region and increasing the share of palm oil in Indonesia’s transport fuel mix.
+A further 272,482 ha are designated for livestock production.
+Other planning documents in Neighboring district suggest the final oil palm allocation could exceed 400,000 ha, underscoring that the South Papua PSN is evolving.

 The reconstruction includes large areas designated for pulpwood plantations supplying the pulp and paper sector.
 Many of these concessions predate the current PSN initiative but, we have incorporated them into the broader development framework of the PSN project.

-The map highlights, in dashed lines, the area covered by Ministerial Decree (SK Menhut No. 591/2025), which reclassified 486,939 hectares of State Forest (Kawasan Hutan) as non-forest land (Areal Penggunaan Lain; APL) to support the development of this National Strategic Project (PSN).
-This rezoning provides the legal basis for large-scale agricultural and infrastructure development within the project area.
-However, the decree has been challenged by Indigenous communities, including the Marind people, who argue that it threatens customary territories and was adopted without adequate recognition of Indigenous rights and consent.
+Importantly, the reconsturction highlights, in dashed lines, the area covered by Ministerial Decree from Forestry (SK Menhut No. 591/2025), which reclassified 486,939 hectares of State Forest (Kawasan Hutan) as non-forest land (Areal Penggunaan Lain; APL) to support the development of this National Strategic Project (PSN).
+This rezoning provides the legal basis for large-scale agricultural and infrastructure development within the project area, reclassifying nearly 300,000 ha of primary closed-canopy forest for potential conversion.
+However, this decree has been challenged by Indigenous communities, including the Marind people, who argue that it threatens customary territories and was adopted without adequate recognition of Indigenous rights and consent.
 According to our reconstruction, just 55,335 ha have been allocated to Customary protection (green on the map) by the Government in Jakarta.

 Recent satellite analysis indicates that implementation is already underway.
-Since the launch of the project, 30,440 hectares of forests and savannas have been cleared for sugarcane development.
+Since the launch of the project, over 30,440 hectares of forests and savannas have been cleared for sugarcane development, encroaching directly with the territory of Ye Indigenous Peoples, along the border with PNG.

 PT Global Papua Abadi (GPA): Operating on ~50,000 ha, cleared 22,006 ha of land between Jan 2024 and December 2025.
 Investigations by Pusaka link GPA’s director and Sulaidy to the Fangiono family.